-Newly-exiting military personnel need to be able to find the resources that will help them jobs in the civilian workforce.
+Newly-exiting military personnel need to be able to find the resources that will help them find jobs in the civilian workforce.
 Having access has taken on even more urgency this year, in light of the pandemic.

 To help veterans navigate which way to turn, WorkingNation asked a group of business and education leaders to discuss workforce challenges and some solutions.
 The Table: Veterans and Work, a roundtable conversation was moderated by Ron Insana, respected business journalist and CNBC contributor, and taped before a live audience at Howard University in Washington, D.C. in November 2019.